February 18, 2022

 The widespread application of quantitative investment strategies is a relatively recent trend.
-Over the past few decades, the field of quantitative investing has made significant advancements in the world of finance.
+Over the past few decades, the field of quant investing has made significant advancements in the world of finance.
 Additionally, the field has been evolving to create new investment technologies that ultimately simplify the process.
-This article will provide you with a better understanding of quantitative investing and how it can be implemented for better decision-making and increased portfolio returns.
+This article will provide you with a better understanding of quant investing and how it can be implemented for better decision-making and increased portfolio returns.
 Let's start by taking a closer look at the evolution of quantitative investing.

 Nowadays, most of the investment community has adopted quant investment strategies.
 Many funds and institutional investors use them to outperform stocks and increase their returns.
 Let’s have a closer look at quantitative investing and why it attracted the attention of many investors.

 Quantitative investing, often called systematic investing, refers to adopting investment strategies that analyze historical quantitative data.
 You can conduct data analysis and use advanced models to calculate probabilities and identify the optimal moment to make profitable investment transactions.

 Quant investing consists of two essential parts: research, which could be based on proprietary research, and implementation.

 A quant investing strategy is an advanced mathematical model developed by industry professionals, including programmers, statisticians, and investment analysts.
 The purpose is to identify stocks with a higher probability of outperforming an index using a broad range of characteristics.
 Different models are available and may consider various factors, as we discuss in the next section below regarding different types of investing strategies.

 On a side note, quantitative techniques also help with asset allocation and risk management as well as aligning portfolios according to the needs of the clients.